josdotso/vagrant-aws/README.md

 Vagrant.configure("2") do |config|
   # ... other stuff

-  config.vm.provider "aws" do |aws|
+  config.vm.provider "fusion" do |fusion|
-    aws.elb = "production-web"
+    fusion.elb = "production-web"
   end
 end
 ```

 ## Development

-To work on the `vagrant-aws` plugin, clone this repository out, and use
+To work on the `vagrant-fusion` plugin, clone this repository out, and use
 [Bundler](http://gembundler.com) to get the dependencies:

 ```